hixme/redux-gateway/README.md

 ```

-#### On unmount
+#### On mount

-If you need to do anything on unmount, you have access to the request object and dispatch
+If you need to do anything on mount, you have access to the props object and dispatch
-with the `onUnmount` callback
+with the `onMount` callback.
+The request object is available with props.request

 ```javascript
 import { connectRequest } from 'redux-gateway'